Skip to main content

 The development of these parts of the brain is affected by your experiences during childhood.

 These parts of your brain are also thought to have a role in regulating your mood.
-They may account for some of the problems people with BPD have in close relationships.
+They may cause some of the difficulties people with BPD have in close relationships.

 These include: